digipres/publications/ipres/ipres-2016/papers/premis-3-0-ontology.md

   model of the PREMIS version 3.0, but also to ease the implementation of Semantic Web Technology in the digital preservation community.
 creators:
-- Di Iorio, Angela
+- Angela Di Iorio
-- Caron, Bertrand
+- Bertrand Caron
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:503185/download
 grand_parent: iPRES